 What is abstract thinking?

-Abstract thinking encompasses the understanding of non-physical concepts that cannot be experienced perceptually.
+Abstract thinking encompasses the understanding of non-physical concepts that cannot be experienced perceptually (an example is language learning).
 This includes logical thinking but also creative thinking, problem-solving, understanding metaphors and theories, or putting things into perspective .
 This lack of concrete experiences is what makes it challenging for students to fully grasp and apply abstract concepts, and also for educators to evaluate students.

 What is needed in order to successfully convey abstract concepts are modes of teaching that make abstract problems more tangible.
 In many cases, the abstract aspect of learning arises through the lack of direct knowledge experience.
 This can happen for example, when students are learning about things that are too small (e.g. the composition of a cell or the structure of DNA) or too big (e.g. solar system) to experience or interact with.
 In other cases, abstract concepts cannot be experienced at all (e.g. electromagnetism).